DETAILED ACTION

 However, Shen et al. teaches cell-sized magnetic beads having a diameter well above 0.4 µm.
 In particular, Shen et al. discloses that “the magnetic Dynabead M-450 Epoxy with a diameter of 4.5 μm is hydrophobic and covered with surface epoxy groups” (Results, paragraph 1, page 2).
 Shen et al. further teaches using such beads as artificial antigen-presenting cell beads by coupling activation and costimulatory ligands onto the bead surface, stating that “we developed an artificial antigen-presenting cell microplate (termed AAPC-microplate) by co-coupling pMHC multimers and anti-CD28 mAbs onto magnetic beads” (paragraph 2, page 2).
 Lastly, Shen et al. teaches incubation of the beads with cells under conditions consistent with a bead/cell suspension, stating that “AAPC-beads were seeded into the microplate containing CD8+ T cells and co-incubated for 2 hrs on a mild shaker at RT” (Materials and Methods, paragraph 4, page 11).

-Therefore, it would have been obvious to one of ordinary skill in the art before the effective filing date of the claimed invention to modify the method and nanoparticle substrate of Oelke et al., as combined with Hauskins et al., to provide the claimed substrate as particles having a mean diameter of at least 0.4 µm as taught by Shen et al. As discussed above, Oelke et al. teaches nanoparticle-based artificial antigen-presenting systems that present activation and costimulatory ligands on particle surfaces to stimulate immune cells.
+Therefore, it would have been obvious to one of ordinary skill in the art before the effective filing date of the claimed invention to modify the method of Oelke et al., as combined with Hauskins et al., to provide the claimed substrate as particles having a mean diameter of at least 0.4 µm as taught by Shen et al. As discussed above, Oelke et al. teaches nanoparticle-based artificial antigen-presenting systems that present activation and costimulatory ligands on particle surfaces to stimulate immune cells.
 Hauskins et al. teaches the use of anti-CAR idiotype antibodies to activate CAR-expressing cells.
 Shen et al. likewise teaches artificial antigen-presenting particles that present activation and costimulatory ligands on magnetic beads to stimulate T cells.
 Since both Oelke et al. and Shen et al. operate within the same field of particle-based immune activation systems, a PHOSITA would recognize that particle size represents a known and routinely adjustable design parameter that can be selected based on desired cell-particle characteristics.
 Shen et al. teaches that magnetic beads having a diameter of approximately 4.5 µm can be used as artificial antigen-presenting cell particles that present activation and costimulatory ligands to immune cells.
 These particles are substantially larger than the minimum size recited in claims 2 and 7.
 A PHOSITA would have understood that larger particle sizes can improve the physical interaction between particle substrate and immune cells by increasing available ligand presentation surface area and facilitating multivalent receptor engagement.
 Since receptor clustering and signal strength in immune activation systems depend on ligand density and spatial organization, selecting particle sizes within the micrometer range would have been recognized as a practical approach to improving or maintaining effective receptor engagement.
 Furthermore, particle size selection in nanoparticle-based immune activation systems is a routine engineering consideration that can be modified without altering the underlying chemistry or biological mechanism of activation.
 The same ligands, surface chemistries, and coupling methods taught by Oelke et al. can be applied to particles of varying sizes.
 Shen et al. demonstrates that micrometer scale beads can successfully function as artificial antigen-presenting cells.
 Thus, a skilled artisan would have been motivated to implement particles sizes equal to or greater than 0.4 µm in the Oelke et al. system as a predictable variation within the same particle-based immune activation platform.
 Accordingly, modifying the particle substrates of Oelke et al. to have a mean diameter of at least 0.4 µm as taught by Shen et al. would have been a routine and predictable design choice motivated by the desire to provide effective immune cell engagement in artificial antigen-presenting particle systems.

 Lastly, a PHOSITA would have had a reasonable expectation of success in making this modification because both systems (Oelke et al. and Shen et al.) rely on the same fundamental biological mechanism: immune cell activation through receptor engagement with ligands presented on particle surfaces.
 The modification does not involve introducing new ligands, new coupling chemistries, or new biological pathways.
 Rather, it merely involves adjusting the physical size of the particle substrate used to present the activation and costimulatory ligands.
 The ligands themselves, the surface attachment methods, and the receptor-mediated signaling mechanisms remain unchanged.
 Since the activation mechanism depends on ligand-receptor interaction rather than on a specific particle size, changing the particle diameter within the range taught by Shen et al. would not disrupt the function of the system.
 Shen et al. further demonstrates that beads with diameters of approximately 4.5 µm successfully present activation and costimulatory ligands, and stimulate T cells when incubated together in suspension.
 A PHOSITA would therefore reasonably expect that particles meeting the claimed minimum size requirement would function effectively within the Oelke et al. system.
 Moreover, particle fabrication methods capable of producing particles within defined size ranges were well known in the art at the time of the invention.
 Thus, modifying the particle size of the Oelke et al. substrates to meet the size parameter taught by Shen et al. would have represented a straightforward and predictable implementation of known particle design principles without requiring undue experimentation.
 Therefore, a skilled artisan would have had a reasonable expectation of success in implementing particles having a mean diameter of at least 0.4 µm in the Oelke et al. activation system.